eurocat2k/css-rotating-compass/README.md

 ![Compass](img/compass.png)

-Simple rotatin compass-like gauge with rotating knob.
-Press down mouse left button on the knob and move the pointer left or right - keep pressing mouse left button during movements.
-The pointer movements converted to rotation events and both the compass gauge and the knob will be rotating according to the movement's direction.
+Simple rotating compass-like gauge with rotating knob.
+Press down mouse' left button on the knob and move the pointer left or right - keep pressing mouse' left button during movements.
+The pointer movements mapped to rotation steps and both the compass gauge and the knob will be rotating according to the movement's direction.
 The pointer shall move LEFT or RIGTH direction hence only the X-wise movements mapped to rotating steps.

-The sensitivity of the knob can be set in **HDGKnob** class statically, see the code fragment below:
+The sensitivity of the knob can be set in **HDGKnob** class offline, see the code fragment below:

 ```javascript
 130   class HDGknob extends HDGGauge {